MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/using-mrt-for-converted-desktop-apps-and-games.md

 ### Not covered in this document

-After completing Phases 0-3 above, you will have an application "bundle" that can be submitted to the Windows Store and that will minimize the download & install size for users by omitting the resources they don't need (eg, languages they don't speak).
+After completing Phases 0-3 above, you will have an application "bundle" that can be submitted to the Microsoft Store and that will minimize the download & install size for users by omitting the resources they don't need (eg, languages they don't speak).
 Further improvements in application size and functionality can be made by taking one final step.

 **Phase 4: Migrate to MRT resource formats and APIs**